 My first day of college was the first day I ever went to school.
 I loved being home educated, even though there weren’t many home educating families even in the United States when my family started doing it.
 When my children began to edge toward school age (which in Italy, where we were living at the time, is three years old), I started researching what was going on in the home education movement.
 That’s when I found out about Charlotte Mason, a 19th century British educator who spent many years studying how children learn and made the traditional classical curriculum of her day come alive for them.

 “Education,” said Charlotte, “is the science of relations.”
 Children should not just learn about things.
 They should develop relationships with everything they learn about.
 That way, they will both remember and properly apply their knowledge.
 For Charlotte, education wasn’t just about filling a child’s head with facts.
 It was about developing a whole person, including mind, body, and spirit.
-She emphasized character education and the cultivation of good habits.
+She emphasised character education and the cultivation of good habits.